ManuelePasini/slides-markdown/slides/dolap_2024_slides_2version.md

 ::: {.column width="58%"}
 The description of data-driven processes should drive such activity!

-- *Data pipelines* are the backbone of a data platform encode many constraints on the choices to be made...
+- *Data pipelines* encode many constraints on the choices to be made...
 - ...
 And outline data flows!

 **Research goal**: *methodology to aid designers* in selecting the services necessary to implement clients' data pipelines out of the "unstructured" lists of services from CSPs.